Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Trivia

-- The archetype features every single type of Spell and Trap.
+- The archetype features every type of Spell and Trap.
 - The archetype is fairly xenophobical.
   - Most effects support only *Rubic* cards.
-  - [Rubic Algorithm and Rubic Scramble](#Algorithm--Scramble) both lock the player from activyzing any Monster effects other than those of *Rubic* Monsters.
+  - [Algorithm and Rubic](#Algorithm--Scramble) both lock the player from activyzing any Monster effects other than those of *Rubic* Monsters.
-  - The [Level 6 non-Tuners](#Level-6-non-Tuners) benefit from banishing *Rubic* cards to Summon themselves
+  - The [Lv 6 non-Tuners](#Level-6-non-Tuners) benefit from banishing *Rubic* cards to Summon themselves.
-  - [Rubic Function](#Spells) is the only card to function with any Cyberse Monster.
+  - [Function](#Spells) is the only card to function with any Cyberse Monster.
 - The gimmicks of the archetype draw parallels to Rubik’s cubes and geometrics.
   - Moving cards on the field corresponds to turning a Rubik’s cube.
   - Spawning [Rubic Tokens](#Tokens) corresponds to drawing construction lines in geometrics.
-- [Rubic Axis](#Level-3-non-Tuners) Summons Tokens to the same column, creating a vertical ‘axis’ between each player’s field.
+- [Axis](#Level-3-non-Tuners) Summons Tokens to the same column, creating a vertical ‘axis’ between each player’s field.
 - The Link Arrows of the Link Monsters all point in ordinal directions.
   - As such, the archetype can cryze a tri-monster Extra Link.
     - This doesn’t achieve much since the upwards arrows will unlock plenty of zones for the opponent anyway.
-    - Although, these can be blocked off with Rubic Tokens to lock the opponent out of Link Summoning.
+    - Although, these can be blocked off with Rubic Tokens.
-  - The arrows of [Rubic Radian](#Link-Monsters) and [Rubic Perpendicular](#Link-Monsters) combine to form the arrows of [Rubic Vertex](#Link-Monsters).
+  - The arrows of [Radian](#Link-Monsters) and [Perpendicular](#Link-Monsters) combine to form the arrows of [Vertex](#Link-Monsters).
-- [Rubic Hexangle](#Link-Monsters), being the ultimate ace of the archetype, is an exception to several of its trends.
+- [Hexangle](#Link-Monsters), being the ultimate ace of the archetype, is an exception to several of its trends.
   - It is the only card that inherently moves itself (and no other cards).
   - Instead of synergyzing with other cards, it only relyzes on them being present to boost its own ATK.
   - It requires exactly 3 materials, while the rest of the [Link Monsters](#Link-Monsters) higher than Link-1 require exactly 2 materials.